-In the Emeritus 2021 Global Career Impact Survey, we found the following soft skills had the highest demand among professionals looking to upskill their teams or organizations: management/leadership (34%), critical thinking (24%), design thinking/creativity (24%), problem-solving (20%), innovation (20%), storytelling (17%), communication (15%).
+In the Emeritus 2021 Global Career Impact Survey, we found the following soft skills in the workplace had the highest demand among professionals looking to upskill their teams or organizations: management/leadership (34%), critical thinking (24%), design thinking/creativity (24%), problem-solving (20%), innovation (20%), storytelling (17%), communication (15%).

 Similarly, the World Economic Forum’s Future of Jobs 2020 report found that the No. 1 skill employees will need by 2025 is analytical thinking and innovation.

-Why Are Soft Skills Important in the Workplace?
+Why Are Soft Skills in the Workplace Important?

 Simply put, soft skills are what set the best-performing employees and organizations apart.
 In fact, they’re so essential that LinkedIn research found that when new employees don’t last at a company, 89% of the time it’s because they lack soft skills.

 As an example, imagine a highly innovative tech startup.
 While the development of the product itself is essential, if the startup’s leadership cannot inspire and motivate employees or tell the story of what makes their product special, it may never see the light of day.